-With New Year a distant memory, Elite Trainer Luke Worthington explains how to re-up your resolutions and achieve long-term success in 2018
+With New Year a distant memory, Elite Trainer Luke Worthington explains how to re-up your resolutions and achieve long-term success this year

 Starting a health kick on New Year’s Day is easy.
 It’s a line in the sand after festive indulgence and you can mentally prepare yourself.
 You can buy in healthy food, join a gym, invest in a new pair of kicks – all ready for the big day.
 A definite start date is a non negotiable.